lovelove-web/Linux-Management/README.md

 ### Bold and Italic Text

    **Learning Linux Basics**

-     *This is journey for the ten year*
+     -*This is journey for the ten year*

 ### Links
 [Redhat](https://www.redhat.com/en)